frequency-chain/frequency/designdocs/DELEGATION.md

          3. `signature` - The signature of the hash of `data`
     * Event Emitted:  `IdentityCreated`, with the delegator AccountId, the new StaticId, and the delegate StaticId
     * Restrictions:  The origin account MUST control the static ID that is provided in the payload.
-5. **create_static_id()** - directly creates a StaticId for the origin (caller) Account, with no delegates.
-This is a signed call directly from the caller, so the owner of the new StaticId pays the fees for StaticId creation.
-    * Event Emitted: `IdentityCreated`, with the caller's AccountId, the new StaticId, and an empty delegate StaticId.
-6. **validate_delegate(delegate, delegator, permissions)** - verify that the provided delegate StaticId is a delegate of the delegator, and has the given permissions.
+2. **add_self_as_delegate(payload)** - adds the StaticId in the payload as a delegate, to an Account owning `delegator_static_id`
     * Parameters:
+      1. `payload`: authorization data signed by the delegating account
+          1. `data` - this is what the Account owner must sign and provide to the delegate beforehand.
+              * `delegate_static_id` - the delegate's StaticId, i.e. the caller's StaticId
+              * `permissions` a value indicating the permission(s) to be given to the delegate
+          2. `signing_key` - The authorizing AccountId, the key used to create `signature`
+          3. `signature` - The signature of the hash of `data`
+    * Event emitted: `DelegateAdded` with the `signing_key`, `static_id`, and `delegate_static_id`
+    * Restrictions:  Caller/origin MUST control `delegate_static_id`, and the `signing_key` Account MUST control `static_id`.
+3. **replace_delegate_with_self(payload)** - by signed authorization of owner of `delegator`, `delegate` is removed as a delegate of `delegator` and replaced with `new_delegate_static_id`
+    * Parameters:
+        1. `payload`: authorization data signed by the delegating account
+            1. `data` - this is what the Account owner must sign and provide to the delegate beforehand.
+                * `new_delegate` - the new delegate's StaticId, i.e. the caller's StaticId
+                * `old_delegate` - the StaticId of the delegate to be replaced.
+                * `static_id` - the StaticId of the authorizing Account.
+                * `permissions` a value indicating the permission(s) to be given to the *new* delegate
+            2. `signing_key` - The authorizing AccountId, the key used to create `signature`
+            3. `signature` - The signature of the hash of `data`
+    * Event emitted: `DelegateReplaced` with the `signing_key`, `static_id`, and `old_delegate` and `new_delegate`
+    * Restrictions:  Caller/origin MUST control `new_delegate`, and the `signing_key` Account MUST control `static_id`.
+Also, `old_delegate` MUST also be a delegate of `static_id`.
+Caller may use `add_self_as_delegate` if the last condition fails, but this will cost transaction fees, so it behooves them to call `validate_delegate` with no permissions, if unsure.
+5. **validate_delegate(delegate, delegator, permissions)** - verify that the provided delegate StaticId is a delegate of the delegator, and has the given permissions.
+DispatchResult contains true if the validation passes.
+Errors if delegate or delegator do not exist.
+    * Parameters:
      1. `delegate`: the StaticId of the delegate to verify
      2. `delegator`: the StaticId of the delegator
      3. `permissions`: the permissions to check against what is stored for this delegate.
+If `permissions` is the `Zero()` value, DispatchResult contains true if they are a delegate, false if not.
-7. **get_static_id(static_id)** - retrieve the AccountId for the provided StaticId, or error if it does not exist.
+6. **get_static_id(static_id)** - retrieve the AccountId for the provided StaticId, or error if it does not exist.
+7. **create_static_id()** - directly creates a StaticId for the origin (caller) Account, with no delegates.
+This is a signed call directly from the caller, so the owner of the new StaticId pays the fees for StaticId creation.
+    * Event Emitted: `IdentityCreated`, with the caller's AccountId, the new StaticId, and an empty delegate StaticId.
+8. **add_delegate(delegator, delegate, permissions)** - adds a new delegate for an *existing* StaticId.
+This is a signed call directly from the delegator's Account.
+The *delegator* account pays the fees.
+    * Parameters:
+        1. `delegator` - the StaticId to add the delegate to
+        2. `delegate` - the StaticId of the new delegate
+        3. `permissions` - a value indicating the permissions for the new delegate
+    * Restrictions:  **Owner only**.
+9. **update_delegate(delegator, delegate, permissions)** - changes the permissions for an existing delegator-delegate relationship.
+This is a signed call directly from the delegator's Account.
+The *delegator* account pays the fees.
+    * Parameters: the same as `add_delegate`.
+    * Restrictions:  **Owner only**.
+10. **remove_delegate(delegator,delegate)** - deletes a delegate's entry from the list of delegates for the provided StaticId.
+This is a signed call directly from the delegator's Account.
+The *delegator* account pays the fees, if any.
+     * **Parameters**:
+         1. `delegator` - the StaticId removing the delegate
+         2. `delegate` - the StaticId of the delegate to be removed
+     * Restrictions:  **Owner only**.
-8. **remove_static_id(static_id)** deletes the StaticId from the registry entirely.
+11. **remove_static_id(static_id)** deletes the StaticId from the registry entirely.
     * Restrictions:  Owner or sudoer

 ## Benefits and Risks
 As stated earlier, one of the primary intended benefits of delegation is to allow feeless account creation and announcing.

+There is a risk of abuse with delegation of announcements, since this makes it possible for a delegate to, for example, modify the End User's messages before batching them.
+The announcer would have to be caught and the End User must react after the fact, instead of the announcer being technologically prevented from this type of dishonesty.

+There is another risk of abuse if there is a wallet that does not make very clear what the End User is signing.

 ## Alternatives and Rationale
 ### End User pays for existential deposit